EliotAndres/Soundcloud-Music-Discovery/README.md

  │   │   │   └──es6-shim.js                * ignore this file.
 This is needed to polyfill the browser to for ES6 features to similarly
  │   │   │
  │   │   ├──favicon.ico                    * replace me with your own favicon.ico
- │   │   ├──service-worker.js              * ignore this.
-Web App service worker that's not complete yet │   │   ├──robots.txt                     * for search engines to crawl your website
+ │   │   ├──robots.txt                     * for search engines to crawl your website
- │   │   ├──human.txt                      * for humans to know who the developers are
  │   │   │
  │   │   └──index.html                     * Index.html: where we place our script tags
  │   │